Read more about my Self Care Sabbatical and the other places I’ve visited!

 I did a food tour through Chiang Mai Food tours and it was pretty cool.
 I only wish I had done it on my first day!
 If you are solo, this is a good way to try a lot of things at the market without eating too much!

-Also, it’s hot in Thailand.
+Also, it’s hot in Thailand (especially in Chiang Mai!).
 I’d suggest finding a place with a pool if possible.
 I stayed at Nanya Hotel which was perfect because it was cheap, had a pool, and included a free breakfast snack (it was toast and instant coffee but it was better than nothing).